-Common examples of a medical malpractice case include situations such as misdiagnosis, the misinterpretation of lab results, unnecessary or incorrect surgery, incorrect medication, poor follow up care, premature release from the healthcare facility, failure to order proper test or identify symptoms, and paying no attention to the patient history.
+Common examples of a medical malpractice case include situations such as misdiagnosis, the misinterpretation of lab results, unnecessary or incorrect surgery, incorrect medication, poor follow up care, premature release from the healthcare facility, failure to order a proper test or identify symptoms, and paying no attention to the patient history.

-The Stats around Medical Malpractice?
+The Stats around Medical Malpractice

 Nearly half of all malpractice trials were against surgeons in 65 of the largest counties in the U.S.

-Nearly thirty Percent of medical malpractice trials were against non-surgeons in 65 of the largest counties in the U.S.
+Nearly thirty percent of medical malpractice trials were against non-surgeons in 65 of the largest counties in the U.S.

 It is estimated that 20% of practicing physicians are sued annually.